dylan-lang/opendylan/documentation/hacker-guide/source/compiler-design.rst

 On the other hand, Dylan has assignment to locals, and we model locals with temporaries.
-Since the DFM doesn't have cycles (loops), we could replace assignments *to variables which aren't closed over* with new temporaries, in the same was as SSA code is usually generated.
+Since the DFM doesn't have cycles (loops), we could replace assignments *to variables which aren't closed over* with new temporaries, in the same way as SSA code is usually generated.
 But all the interesting cases in Dylan are when assigned variables are closed over, especially because they're assigned to in loop bodies.